Serotonin’s Role, Signs Of Deficiency & Excess, And How To Boost It

 Multiple factors influence libido and sexual behavior, and serotonin is one of them.
 Serotonin generally inhibits sexual activity and can have an inverse relationship with female sexual arousal.
 Many people taking antidepressants that increase serotonin suffer from reduced libido and sex drive.

 For males, the explanation is a little more complex than that.
 The effect of serotonin depends on the receptors that receive the signal.
 When serotonin stimulates 5-HT2C receptors, it can increase erections and inhibit ejaculations.
 And when it stimulates 5-HT1A receptors, it can facilitate ejaculations and, in some circumstances, inhibit erections.
-Thus, we coulf say that serotonin contributes to satisfaction after sexual arousal.
+Thus, we could say that serotonin contributes to satisfaction after sexual arousal.

 Bone Health